-One thing to note before I get started: after giving it some thought, I decided not to include demos, betas and otherwise incomplete submissions.
-I’m sure there’s some great ones there as well, but judging – or even recommending – a WIP project?
+One thing to note before I get started: after giving it some thought, I decided not to include demos, betas, and otherwise incomplete submissions.
+I’m sure there are some great ones there as well, but judging – or even recommending – a WIP project?
 Yeah, not gonna happen.
-Oh and they aren’t all your typical point ‘n click adventure, although adventures they all are.
+Oh, and they aren’t all your typical point ‘n click adventure, although adventures they all are.
 Kinda.
 Anyway, onto the games!

 Kronan, the Librarian